-ACLU Says Arkansas Might Have Killed an Innocent Man
+ACLU Says Arkansas May Have Killed an Innocent Man

-Since April 20, 2017 three men have been killed by a lethal combination of pain killers and midazolam.
-Midazolam combined with pain killers causes drowsiness, paralysis, suffocation, and memory loss (Live Science).
-Ledell Lee, Jack Harold Jones, and Marcel Wayne Williams were the three death row inmates in the state of Arkansas who succumbed to the fatal concoction.
-Seven more executions will occur before the close of April 2017 because the permanent expiration date for midazolam will pass on April 30.
+Since April 20, 2017, three men have been killed by a lethal combination of pain killers and midazolam: Ledell Lee, Jack Harold Jones, and Marcel Wayne Williams were three death row inmates in the state of Arkansas who succumbed to the fatal concoction.
+Midazolam, combined with pain killers, causes drowsiness, paralysis, suffocation, and memory loss (Live Science).
+Seven more executions are scheduled before the end of April, 2017, because the permanent expiration date for midazolam is on April 30.